eebange/used-cars-data-analysis-hadoop-hiveql/Documentation/Lab-Reproduction-Tutorial.md

 **example in this case: scp C:\Users\erik\Downloads\used_cars_data.csv eebange@161.153.21.139:/tmp/eebange/**

-Confirm the file was uploaded successfully:
+## Confirm the file was uploaded successfully:

 **ls -lh /tmp/username**

-## Step 5: Creating HDFS Directories and Moving Data Into HDFS
+# Step 5: Creating HDFS Directories and Moving Data Into HDFS

 Before we can start using the data to create tables in HIVE, we must first upload the file to the HDFS:

-create a folder inside HDFS so that we can upload our file there from the server (linux cluster):
+## create a folder inside HDFS so that we can upload our file there from the server (linux cluster):

 **hdfs dfs -mkdir /user/username/used_cars_raw**

 _note: hdfs and dfs are used so that the CLI specifies to create the folder in HDFS_

-Move the files from cluster to HDFS:
+## Move the files from cluster to HDFS:

 **hdfs dfs -put /tmp/username/used_cars_data.csv /user/username/used_cars_raw/**

+## Confirm file was successfully moved to HDFS:

+**hdfs dfs -ls -h /user/username/used_cars_raw**

+# Step 6: Creating the Raw Hive Table (with OpenCSVSerde)

+Although the raw dataset came separated by commas, making it a CSV, the records themselves had commas, quotes, list text, and symbols in them.
+Because of this, HIVE would automatically misalign the data (having strings in columns that should be int, and vice versa)

+In order to mitigate this, we create the table in HIVE using the raw dataset